-Modular guides have a framework containing an indeterminate number of species units (typically pages, with two sides) in a standard format or formats.
+Modular guides have a framework containing an indeterminate number of species units (typically pages, with two sides) in a standard format or using one or more templates.
 The framework may be a ring binder, with introductory text and dividers for, perhaps, major leaf types.
 Although species level identification is usually the main goal of a field guide, genus, family or other species groups could also be treated as the basic units, e.g. in a modular guide to plant families.

 The main advantages of a modular guide are that the species content can be incrementally added, removed or improved to suit a particular users circumstances, or as work on producing species pages progresses.

-The main access method in most modular guides is therefore likely to be pictures browsing, within broadly defined sections or categories.
-There may be another access method to reach the appropriate groups, e.g. a key to groups which is part of the framework of the guide, which will always work no matter which species are included.
-There is potential to develop species units with punched holes or other codes like the cards in a "species-per-card" punched card guide.
-The challenge therefore is to design and refine by testing a good template and framework.
+The main access method in most modular guides is likely to be pictures browsing, within broadly defined sections or categories.
+There may be some other access method to reach the appropriate groups, e.g. a key to groups which is part of the framework of the guide, as it will always work no matter which species are included.
+There is potential to develop species units like the cards in a "species-per-card" punched card guide, but this will increase production costs.
+The challenge therefore is to design and refine by testing a good template and frame-work.
 Although this can be optimised later, it would be better to perfect the template at the start of a project.

-Some pages of a modular guide could be tailor-made to suit different users' circumstances, possibly printed from a computer based on user input.
-These include context specific keys or flow charts and name indexes, so a species can be located (at least to its group) based on its name.
+Some pages of a modular guide could be tailor-made to suit user’s circumstances and therefore printed from a computer based on user input, before field work.
+These include context specific keys or flow charts and group indexes, so the group of a species can be found based on its name.
 For this reason, modular guides may work best for large organisations seeking to improve species identification in their ‘territory’ through successive approximation and collaboration.

 The main challenge for modular field guides– a problem and an opportunity at the same time - is management of their publication and distribution.
-The approach is ideally suited to distribution of species for field guides via the internet.
-The classic model for publication of music is to sell tracks in albums in record shops.
+This approach is ideally suited to distribution of species for field guides via the internet.
+The classic model for publication of Music is to sell whole CDs in record shops.
 The Music industry increasingly sells individual tracks via the Internet.
 Maybe a similar approach is possible for field guides?

 Opportunities and advantages